redhatdemocentral/rhcs-mortgage-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.6 - JBoss BPM Suite 6.4.0 and JBoss EAP 7.0.0 and available on CDK with Minishift.

 - v1.5 - JBoss BPM Suite 6.4.0 and JBoss EAP 7.0.0 with OpenShift genereated routes and service URLs.